A team that understands the new demands of a globalised market.

 Theodore Doucas

-His particular area of expertise is Trade Marks prosecution and disputes and he is a member of IPSANZ and INTA.
+His area of expertise is Trade Marks prosecution and disputes, and he also is a member of IPSANZ, INTA, ECTA, FICPI, INTA, MARQUES and AIPPI.

 Jeremy Hunter